salamaashoush/bashDBMS/README.md

 ### Installation
 DBMS requires [yad](https://sourceforge.net/projects/yad-dialog/)  to run.
-Download and extract the source code and open it in terminal Install the dependencies (ubuntu) try to find equivalent packages on ubuntu
+Download and extract the source code and open it in terminal Install the dependencies (ubuntu) try to find equivalent packages for other distrubutions
 ```sh
 $ sudo apt-get install build-essential libgtk-3-0 libgtk-3-dev libgtksourceview-3.0-dev libwebkitgtk-3.0-dev
 ```